Cantera/cantera-website/pages/science/flames.rst

 The tangential velocity :math:`w` has been assumed to be zero.
 The model is applicable to both ideal and non-ideal fluids, which follow ideal-gas or real-gas (Redlich-Kwong and Peng-Robinson) equations of state.
+The real-gas support for the flame models has been newly implemented as a part of Cantera 3.0.

 To help in the solution of the discretized problem, it is convenient to write a differential equation for the scalar :math:`\Lambda`: